-A very colloquial phrase, ‘the netty’ is a phrase which is largely confined to the North East of England.
+A very colloquial phrase, ‘the netty’ is a phrase that is largely confined to the North East of England.
 Nobody is quite sure of the exact origins of this word, although it’s thought to be either a corruption of the word graffiti or from daubings on Hadrian’s Wall.
 Nevertheless, if you find yourself in Newcastle or Sunderland and say you’re ‘Gannin’ to the netty’, the locals will know you’re off to do your business…

 Yet another alternative word for toilet derived from French, ‘pissoir’ is derived from the Middle French word ‘pisser’, which means to urinate.
-In France the term was largely used to refer to public urinals.
+In France, the term was largely used to refer to public urinals.

 Commonly used to refer to women’s toilets in public buildings in America, ‘powder room’ originated during the Prohibition.
 Toilets provided for women in bars during this period were referred to as powder rooms… and the name stuck!

-Rarely used these days, ‘the privy’ originally meant a hidden place, or the sharing of secret or private thoughts.
-Over time however, especially in the North of England and Scotland, the word privy was conflated with toilet and eventually this new meaning supplanted the old meaning.
+Rarely used these days, ‘the privy’ originally meant a hidden place or the sharing of secret or private thoughts.
+Over time, however, especially in the North of England and Scotland, the word privy was conflated with toilet, and eventually, this new meaning supplanted the old meaning.

-In America you’ll often hear the toilet referred to as the ‘restroom’.
+In America, you’ll often hear the toilet referred to as the ‘restroom’.
 This alternative word for toilet first gained popular usage in the early twentieth century.
 Alluding to the toilet as somewhere one could ‘have a rest’ and ‘refresh oneself’, it’s redolent of an age when our turns of phrase erred on the side of modesty.

 A very unusual alternative word for toilet is ‘vin’.
-It has its roots amongst the English aristocracy and upper classes.
+It has its roots in the English aristocracy and upper classes.
 It was used to refer to the indoor toilet (as at the time, only the very wealthy had indoor toilets).
 Today, it’s extremely rare, although a few private schools continue to use the term.